numeract/learning-R/RStudio-IDE/github/README.md

 - RStudio IDE desktop from [RStudio](https://www.rstudio.com/products/rstudio/download)
   + it is OK to install other packages required by RStudio

 ### Checks

 - RStudio IDE > Options > General should display the R version used
 - RStudio IDE > Options > Git/SVN should identify the **Git executable**
+- On **OS X Sierra** you might see a dialog box asking to install Xcode.
+Let it install it, but be sure to change the path to the `git` executable for both RStudio and Terminal.
+  + For RStudio: point the git executable to `/usr/local/git/bin/git`
+  + For Terminal: please follow the instructions at the [bottom of this page](https://modulesunraveled.com/installing-git/installing-git-if-you-do-not-have-xcode-or-command-line-developer-tools-installed)

 #### Optional tools